workflowr/workflowr/README.md

 This is the general workflow.

 1. Write code in the R Markdown files (For RStudio users: to quickly develop the code I recommend executing the code in the R console via Ctrl-Enter to send one line or Ctrl-Alt-C to execute the entire code chunk)
-1. Run `make_site` to view the results as they will appear on the website
+1. Run `wflow_build` to view the results as they will appear on the website
 1. Go back to step 1 until you are satisfied with the result
 1. Commit the R Markdown files in `analysis`
 1. Run `commit_site` to build and commit the website